jessengatai/okayNowThis.js/README.md

 ```

 #### Pause
-Does what it says on the box'.
-Works by cloning the queue attached to the staging element so we can re-attached it later.
+Does what it says on the box.
+Works by cloning the queue attached to the staging element so we can re-attached later.
 ```javascript
 $('.pause').on('click',function(){
 	$('#yourstage').okaynowthis('pause',function(){